You can claim 33.33 cents for every dollar you donated to charities or similar organisations.

 - were a New Zealand tax resident at any time during the tax year (1 April to 31 March).

 You can claim tax credits for donations of $5 or more when the donation:

 - was to an approved organisation

 - didn’t provide any direct benefit to you or your family.

 Donations to schools

 You can claim for donations to most schools and parent-teacher associations.
-Check the approved organisations list to see if the school is listed.

 You cannot claim for: